OXID-eSales/oxideshop-user-documentation/konfiguration/caching/memcached.rst

 ﻿Memcached
 =========

-Damit Memcached für das Caching des OXID eShop eingesetzt werden kann, muss das System auf einem separaten Server installiert werden.
-Sobald Memcached vom OXID eShop erkannt wird, kann es im Administrationsbereich unter :menuselection:`Stammdaten --> Grundeinstellungen --> Cache` als :guilabel:`Cache Connector` ausgewählt werden.
+To use Memcached for caching OXID eShop, you will need to install the system on a separate server.
+As soon as Memcached is recognised by OXID eShop, it can be selected in the Admin panel under :menuselection:`Master Settings --> Core Settings --> Cache` as :guilabel:`Cache connector`.

 Installation
 ------------
-Installieren Sie Memcached auf einem Server.
-Die Software erhalten Sie auf der Website des Herstellers: `http://memcached.org <http://memcached.org/>`_.
-Eine Anleitung zur Installation und weiterführende Hinweise zu Memcached erhalten Sie im PHP Manual: `http://php.net/manual/en/book.memcached.php <http://php.net/manual/en/book.memcached.php>`_ .
+Install Memcached on a server.
+The software can be found on the manufacturer's website: `http://memcached.org <http://memcached.org/>`_.
+Installation instructions and further information about Memcached can be found in the PHP manual: `http://php.net/manual/en/book.memcached.php <http://php.net/manual/en/book.memcached.php>`_ .

-Stellen Sie sicher, dass die PHP-Bibliothek \"php5-memcached\" aktiv ist.
+Make sure that the PHP library, \"php5-memcached\" is active.

 ..
 Intern: oxbacc, Status: